Tuesday, October 23, 2018

 Friday, December 8, 2017

 Why practice Continuous Integration?
-What is the Goal?
 What is the Business goal behind improving engineering practices?
 What if we were to make this into a user story?
 What would it look like?
-“As a business I want the ability to introduce features and functionality to my customers with very little risk, so that more people will buy and use our products without disruption.”

 The silver bullet seems to be “CI/CD”.
-After all, it is on everybody’s lips.
-And they may be on to something.
+It is on everybody’s lips.
 But do they understand it?
-Most people think CI/CD is a hardware/software pipeline where things get checked in to a repo and automagically "delivered/compiled" by Jenkins.
+Most people think CI/CD is a hardware/software pipeline where things get checked into a version control system and are "automagically" deployed to production.
 But is it just software and hardware with some automation mixed in?
-When I ask people if they need help with engineering practices or with continuous integration, they often respond with:
+When I ask people if they need help with engineering practices such as continuous integration, they often respond with:

 “We are already doing it.
 We have Jenkins.
 We use git.”

 “Hmmmm.
-So ‘having Jenkins’ and a repo means you are practicing Continuous Integration?”
+So ‘having Jenkins’ and a repo means you are practicing Continuous Integration?”, I ask.

 “Well… we check into git and then Jenkins runs a build.”

 “Ah!
 Cool!
-So all your code is integrated together and then you execute a test of all your functionality automatically through a test automation suite?”
+So all your code is integrated together and then you execute a test of all your functionality automatically through an automated test suite?”

 “Um… yeah.”

-And there are other varied responses to this question.
-But the bottom line is that when we start probing we find that the practice of CI is not being followed.
-(And CD?
-They don’t really distinguish between the two.)
+The bottom line is that when we start probing we find that the practice of Continuous Integration is not being followed.
 So… They have the hardware.
 They have the software to kick off a build.
 But they are lacking in test automation or at least lacking in “good tests”.

 “Continuous integration is a practice–it is about what people do, not about what tools they use.
 As a project starts to scale, it is easy to be deceived into thinking that the team is practicing continuous integration just because all of the tools are set up and running.
 If developers do not have the discipline to integrate their changes on a regular basis or to maintain the integration environment in a good working order they are not practicing continuous integration.” https://less.works/less/technical-excellence/continuous-integration.html

-We can talk about CD on another day.
-I think we should concentrate on nailing CI first.
+We can talk about Continous Deployment on another day.
+Teams should concentrate on learning Continuous Integration first.

 Wednesday, October 25, 2017